elemental-lf/benji/_sources/quickstart.rst.txt

 Deep Scrub and Scrub
 --------------------

-Deep scrubbing reads all the blocks of a particular *version* from the *data backend* (or some of them if you use the ``-p`` option) and compares the checksums of these blocks to the checksums recorded in the database backend.
+Deep scrubbing reads all the blocks of a particular *version* from the storage (or some of them if you use the ``-p`` option) and compares the checksums of these blocks to the checksums recorded in the database backend.
 If you pass the source option (``-s``) the blocks will also be compared to the original source data.